The merger of PSA Group and Fiat Chrysler Automobiles (FCA) has been approved by shareholders from both companies

-The merged entity will bring together the companies’ capabilities in the technologies shaping the new era of sustainable mobility, including electrified powertrain, autonomous driving and digital connectivity.
+Both businesses agreed to a 50:50 merger and will bring together their capabilities in the technologies shaping the new era of sustainable mobility, including electrified powertrain, autonomous driving and digital connectivity.

 Annual cost savings of £3.2bn are expected as a result of the deal, with no planned plant closures.

-The Board would be composed of 11 members.
-Five Board members would be nominated by FCA (including John Elkann as chairman) and five would be nominated by Groupe PSA (including the senior independent director and the vice chairman).
-The chief executive officer would be Carlos Tavares for an initial term of five years and he would also be a member of the Board.
+The Board will be composed of 11 members: Five Board members nominated by FCA (including John Elkann as chairman) and five nominated by Groupe PSA (including the senior independent director and the vice chairman).
+The chief executive officer is Carlos Tavares for an initial term of five years and he is also a member of the Board.

 FCA previously sought a merger with PSA-rival Renault earlier this year, but the deal was unsuccessful

 It successfully acquired Vauxhall from General Motors in March 2017, following a platform sharing agreement that lead to the co-development of the Peugeot 3008 and Vauxhall Grandland X. All future Vauxhalls are expected to sit on PSA platforms.